Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My nanna says that to get rid of Black Spot on roses; mix 1 cup water, 1 tablespoon bi-carb soad/baking soda and spray on the leaves and around the plant.
 Not sure if this is the same sort of black spot, but I highly doubt it would damage your plant if you tried anyway.

 I have a tomato plant with leaves that are turning yellow with black spots.
 I transplanted it two weeks ago into a plastic container.
-I don't have any green space to plant it in ground.
-What is the problem and what do I do?

 This is a disease.
 You need a fungicide.